react-bootstrap/react-bootstrap/README.md

 ## Docs

-See the [documentation][documentation] with live editable examples and API documention.
+See the [documentation][documentation] with live editable examples and API documentation.

 To find the documentation for the latest Bootstrap 3 compatible release, [go here](https://react-bootstrap-v3.netlify.com).